ShashankSreep/engl396portfolio/Concept/appOverview.md

 # App Overview
 ## Who Should Read This?

-- **Developers**: Programmers and data analysts interested in utilizing or extending the codebase for personal or professional projects.
+- Programmers and data analysts interested in utilizing or extending the codebase for personal or professional projects.

-- **Non-Developers**: Anyone interested in gaining insights about their album ratings and rankings through data visualization and statistical analysis.
+- Anyone interested in gaining insights about their album ratings and rankings through data visualization and statistical analysis.

 # Background <!-- ## Make this sound better in the future -->